johnrcd/rovi-blog/_drafts/2024-08-31-site-themes.md

 });
 ```

+This code can go anywhere, but I would personally put it at the top of the JavaScript file.

-Nice, so now we can see the themes!
-If you change the string, you'll be able to see how your themes look.
+If you change the argument value, you'll be able to see how your themes look.
+This is fine for bug testing, but there's still no way to switch the theme as a regular user.

-### swapping themes

-It's nice that we're able to edit the theme by changing what loads when the website refreshes, but that's not ideal for an end user, is it?
-We need to implement a system to allow visitors to change the site at the click of a button.

-...so we'll need some buttons.
+We'll add some buttons to choose between the different themes.

 ```html
 <button id="theme_midnight">midnight</button>
 <button id="theme_terminal">terminal</button>
 <button id="theme_sunset"  >sunset  </button>
 ```

-In your HTML file, add some buttons; one for each theme you have.

-My example has all the themes prefixed with the string `theme_`, but that's up to you whether you want to do that -- I just felt weird not doing that given how all my theme names were regular words.

---

 Update your `DOMContentLoaded` handler to have `click` event listeners for each theme button.
 In each handler, set the theme accordingly.